Professorial Chair in Intensive Care Medicine at the William Harvey Research Institute and Barts Health

 "We believe this is the right moment to raise funds for a new Professorial Chair of Intensive Care Medicine based at St Bartholomew’s Hospital ('Barts') and the William Harvey Research Institute, Queen Mary University of London ('QMUL').

-The new Professor will build on the achievements of our research to date, and the unrivalled research opportunities provided by the internationally renowned bench to bedside environment of the William Harvey Research Institute, together with the clinical opportunities and scale of Barts Health."
+our research to date, and the unrivalled research opportunities provided by the internationally renowned bench to bedside environment of the William Harvey Research Institute, together with the clinical opportunities and scale of Barts Health."

 The Professorial Chair: a durable legacy